tjmehta/keypather/README.md

 ## Documentation

 ### GET
-Returns value of obj at keypath
+Returns value at keypath in obj
 * @param {any} obj - context to read keypath from
 * @param {string} keypath - bracket and/or dot notation keypath string
 * @param {?object} opts - optional, defaults to { force: true }
 *   opts.force - force specifies whether non-existant keypaths should be ignored, defaults to true
+*     if false, `get` will error when reading a key on a non-existant keypath.
 * @returns {any} value at keypath

 ```js